Research, Statistics & Evaluation

 Research and OJP's Offices and Bureaus

-The Office of Justice Programs (OJP) includes multiple offices and bureaus that either directly support research, statistics, and evaluation, or regularly use this information to support programming, training, and related activities.
+The OJP includes multiple offices and bureaus that either directly support research, statistics, and evaluation, or regularly use this information to support programming, training, and related activities.

 National Institute of Justice